What is a License Clerk?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In 2016, there was an estimated number of 135,500 jobs in the United States for License Clerk.
+There were about 135,500 jobs for License Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for License Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.
+The BLS estimates 12,600 yearly job openings in this field.

 The states with the most job growth for License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.